CRTmatrix/Sukhodolskaya-manual-measuring/README.md

 Measure distance placement in order of 'A','B','V','G','D' and 'E' (Cyrillic transliteration) mit double LMB click, having 14 LM (including scale) saved.
 Landmark order is not significant.
 Results in output table will have rows and anterior/leftmost put first.
 'S' button is utilized for calling current animal's sex input and writing results down into the table thereafter.
 Double RMB click could discard measurements of the current beetle.
 'V' will discard them alongside with the scale ('\*\' will mark new signings).
-'Q' will swith to the next photo and 'T' will iterate over current photo once again (comes handy for badly trimmed and too large images)
+'Q' will switch to the next photo and 'T' will iterate over current one once again (comes handy for badly trimmed and too large images)
-4. After either the last image is measured or 'P' is pressed (works during trimming as well), results are saved in the same directory as two separate tables (for landmarks and measured distances accordingly).
+4. After either the last image is measured or 'P' is pressed (works during trimming as well) process will stop.

 Screen resolution, key input lag and workaround for floats of some localisations are hardcoded, yet can be found in the start of the source code and changed easily.